 The conflict in Syria has claimed more than 100,000 lives and triggered a massive exodus to neighboring countries.
 Most of the refugees are women and children.
-Oxfam is helping more than 850,000 people across Syria, Lebanon, and Jordan with lifesaving essentials, but the needs of families remain enormous.Donate now Take action
+Oxfam is helping nearly 900,000 people across Syria, Lebanon, and Jordan with lifesaving essentials, but the needs of families remain enormous.Donate now

 Stories & updates